 Ideally, you will have enough paid sick leave so that you will continue to receive your full salary during the elimination period.
 However, if you do not have enough paid sick leave to cover the length of your elimination period, you will be required to take an unpaid leave of absence.

-If you are on an unpaid leave of absence during the elimination period, the UBC Leave of Absence Desk will mail you an invoice with the cost of continuing your group benefits.
+If you are on an unpaid leave of absence during the elimination period, you will receive a Benefits Task in your Workday inbox to make your elections for On Leave benefit plans.
 You can choose to continue all, some or none of your benefits.
 You are responsible for paying the full cost (employee plus employer share) for any benefits you choose to continue.
-If you have any questions about your benefits invoice*, please contact the Leave of Absence Desk at (604) 822-9290 if your last name begins with A to L, or (604) 822-8979 if your last name begins with M to Z.
+Once you submit your benefit elections, a Benefits Partner from Payroll will check that your benefits elections are correct and notify you of the monthly cost.

 If you choose not to continue all or some of your benefits while you are on unpaid leave, please know that if you are approved for DBP, you will not receive coverage for these discontinued benefits for the duration of your approved long-term disability claim.